The super termite

 It can take between three and five years for a colony to reach the size where it can cause severe damage and produce alates.

 Like most termites, the Formosan subterranean termite mostly eats cellulose-based materials like paper, wood and cardboard.
 The workers eat the cellulose material, and they rely on bacteria and flagellates in their guts to aid the digestion of the material.
-Interestingly, they can produce their own enzymes to digest the material, making their relationship with the single-celled organisms unclear.
+Interestingly, they can produce their own enzymes to digest the material, making their relationship with single-celled organisms unclear.

 Though it benefits most from eating certain types of wood, the Formosan termite can chew through a number of other materials, including foam insulation boards, thin lead and copper sheeting, plaster, asphalt and some plastics, to build foraging routes.